kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 # Theory

 In tabular Q-learning, we maintain a table that contains the Q-values for all the actions we can perform in a particular state.
-As the state space keeps increasing the space-complexity of tabular Q-learning increases as well and after a certain point it becomes very inefficient.
+As the state space keeps increasing, the space-complexity of tabular Q-learning increases as well and after a certain point it becomes very inefficient.
 To solve this, we use a deep neural network to estimate the Q-values.
 The deep neural network takes in the current state as input and outputs the Q-values of the actions.
 We select the action with the maximum Q-value.
 Since neural networks are good function approximators, similar states will give us similar Q-values.
 In DQN instead of updating a Q-table we update the parameters of the neural network to make better predictions.
 The parameter updates are done by gradient descent $$(target - Q(\text{current\_state}))^2.$$

 The target of the loss function is given by